-- our Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC on March 3, 2017, as amended on April 28, 2017; - our Quarterly Report on Form 10-Q for the quarter ended March 31, 2017, filed on May 9, 2017; - our Current Reports on Form 8-K filed with the SEC on January 11, 2017, February 10, 2017, March 2, 2017, March 27, 2017, May 24, 2017, August 2, 2017, August 2, 2017, and August 3, 2017; - the description of our common stock contained in our Registration Statement on Form 8-A (File No. 001-34180) filed with the SEC on February 7, 2011, pursuant to Section 12(b) of the Exchange Act, including any amendment or report filed for the purpose of updating such description; and - the description of our preferred share purchase rights contained in our Registration Statement on Form 8-A (File No. 001-34180) filed with the SEC on November 22, 2016, pursuant to Section 12(b) of the Exchange Act, including any amendment or report filed for the purpose of updating such description.
+- · our Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on February 27, 2020; - the information specifically incorporated by reference into the Annual Report on Form 10-K for the year ended December 31, 2018 from our definitive proxy statement for the 2019 Annual Meeting of Stockholders; and - the description of our common stock contained in our Registration Statement on Form 8-A (File No. 001-34180) filed with the SEC on February 7, 2011, pursuant to Section 12(b) of the Exchange Act, including any amendment or report filed for the purpose of updating such description.